Woodhall Spa: The National Golf Centre

 The first nine-hole golf course was opened in Woodhall Spa in 1890, but only survived until 1895 when the land was required for building.
 A new site was found and another nine-hole golf course was laid out, but by 1902 it became clear that the golf course would have to find another new home as the land was again required for the expansion of the spa town.

 Local landowner Stafford Vere Hotchkin, offered a sandy tract of land off the Horncastle Road to build an 18-hole course.
 The course was designed by Harry Vardon and was formally opened for play on 24 April 1905.
 It was remodelled in 1911 by Harry Colt, and again by Hotchkin himself in the 1920s.

 Womersley House was built by the Hotchkin family, which was instrumental in the development of the adjoining Hotchkin Golf Course—now the headquarters of the English Golf Union, who bought the course in 1995 to set up a National Golf Centre.
 A second course, "The Bracken", opened for play in 1998 alongside the original course, now named "the Hotchkin".
 The St Andrews Trophy was held at the golf course in 1996.

-Most recently, it was voted 20th best course in the world by Today's Golfer magazine in 2010.
+It was voted 20th best course in the world by Today's Golfer magazine in 2010.